Lacrimosa99/Easy-WI-ARK-Mod-Manager/README.md

 Edit inside the Script the Masteruser with your Masterserver Webinterface User, who's you in installing has given.<br>
-Copy following Command in your Terminal (Putty or what ever): chmod 700 ./ark_mod_manager.sh && ./ark_mod_manager.sh
+Copy following Command in your Terminal (Putty or what ever): chmod 700 ./ark_mod_manager.sh && ./ark_mod_manager.sh Later can you run the ARK Manager Script by: ./ark_mod_manager.sh

 ---